haleboat/haleboat-pokedex-api/README.md

 The javascript is commented and documented throughout so feel free to take a look.
 It still needs alot of clean up and is something I'm actively working on.

+### Updates from the original assignment
+- Updating theme
+- Search feature
+- Adding evolution chain to the view card
+- Making mobile friendly/responsive

 ### Some ideas I've had so far are:
 - Add more funcionality to the website through filter options
 - Have cards display more information on the pokemon